 In addition, most professionals are in agreement that fiber is a lot faster than copper patch panels.
 Both types of patch panels must perform according to the same TIA/EIA standards that are needed to produce speed and signal performance for the rest of the cabling network.

-FS.COM Cat5e and Cat6 copper patch panels are the cost-effective solutions for your applications.
+Cat5e and Cat6 copper patch panels are cost-effective solutions for your applications.
 Take our cat5e patch panels as an example, they are compliant with TIA/EIA 568 industry specifications.
 These patch panels can maximize your network performance and keep up with the growing changes in your network.
-FS.COM Cat5e patch panels are available in 6-port and 8-port module groupings, in 8, 12, 24, and 48-port sizes.
-The high density panel design can be mounted to standard racks or cabinets, accommodate top, bottom or side cable entry, and also save valuable rack space.
+Cat5e patch panels are available in 6-port and 8-port module groupings, in 8, 12, 24, and 48-port sizes.
+The high-density panel design can be mounted to standard racks or cabinets, accommodate top, bottom or side cable entry, and also save valuable rack space.